-ANDREW ELLIS† AND YUSUFCAN MASATLIOGLU§
+ANDREW ELLIS[†] AND YUSUFCAN MASATLIOGLU[§]

 ABSTRACT.
-We propose a novel categorical thinking model (CTM) where the framing of the decision problem affects how the agent categorizes each product, and the product's category affects her evaluation of the product.
-We show that a number of prominent models of salience, status quo bias, loss-aversion, inequality aversion, and present bias all fit under the umbrella of CTM.
-This suggests categorization as an underlying mechanism for key departures from the neoclassical model of choice and an account for diverse sets of evidence that are anomalous from its perspective.
-We specialize CTM to provide a behavioral foundation for the salient thinking model of Bordalo et al. [2013], highlighting its strong predictions and distinctions from other existing models.
+We propose and axiomatize the categorical thinking model (CTM) in which the framing of the decision problem affects how agents categorize alternatives, that in turn affects their evaluation of it.
+Prominent models of salience, status quo bias, loss-aversion, inequality aversion, and present bias all fit under the umbrella of CTM.
+This suggests categorization is an underlying mechanism of key departures from the neoclassical model of choice.
+We specialize CTM to provide a behavioral foundation for the salient thinking model of Bordalo et al. [2013] that highlights its strong predictions and distinctions from other models.

-Date: March, 2020.
+Date: 1 February, 2021.

-^{}We thank David Dillenberger, Erik Eyster, Nicola Gennaioli, Matt Levy, Collin Raymond, the anonymous referees, Andrei Shleifer, Rani Spiegler, Tomasz Strzalecki, and conference/seminar participants at BRIC 2017, CETC 2017, SAET 2017, Lisbon Meetings 2017, ESSET 2019, Brown, UPenn, Pompeu Fabra, and Harvard for helpful comments and discussions.
+^{}We thank David Dillenberger, Erik Eyster, Nicola Gennaioli, Matt Levy, Collin Raymond, the anonymous referees, Andrei Shleifer, Kate Smith, Rani Spiegler, Tomasz Strzalecki as well as the conference/seminar participants at BRIC 2017, CETC 2017, SAET 2017, Lisbon Meetings 2017, ESSET 2019, Brown, UPenn, Pompeu Fabra, and Harvard for helpful comments and discussions.
 This project began at ESSET Gerzensee, whose hospitality is gratefully acknowledged.